-8 Common Nest Thermostat Malfunctions
+8 Common Nest Thermostat Problems

 - Poor battery life.

-- Thermostat motion sensing is disabled.
+- Thermostat motion sensing won’t operate.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat occasionally disconnects from Wi-Fi.

 - Your system unexpectedly turns on or off, or won’t stop running.

 - Your system is making strange noises, like chattering, stuttering, clicking or thumping.

 - Heating or cooling is short cycling, or repeatedly turning on and off in a short period of time.

 - There is a delay notification on your Nest thermostat’s screen, like “heating is delayed for 2:30 minutes.”

 - The system fan is continuously running, won’t turn on or turns off and on repeatedly in a short period of time.